jyztintan/tp/docs/UserGuide.md

 - Month input should be a valid month in `MMM` format and non-empty.
   - Filtering by month "September" should be `filter b/Sep`
     - `filter b/SEP` matches person with Birthday in September.
+- Month input will also accept extraneous input, as long as it is not the same prefix as that will be considered as duplicate prefixes.
+  If the first few characters are any valid month, it will be valid.
+  E.g.,
+  This forgiving behavior allows you to type in `filter b/AprMogger` and Realodex will interpret the month as April!
 - **Comprehensive searching**, returning all persons with birthdays in the specified month.
     - `filter b/Jan` returns all persons with birthday in January.
 - Persons who do not have a specified birthday will **not be included** in the search results.